haifengl/smile/README.md

 SMILE
 =====

-SMILE (Statistical Machine Intelligence and Learning Engine) is a pure Java library of various state-of-are machine learning algorithms.
+SMILE (Statistical Machine Intelligence and Learning Engine) is a pure Java library of various state-of-art machine learning algorithms.
 SMILE is self contained and requires only Java standard library.

 SMILE is well documented and you can browse the <a href="https://haifengl.github.io/smile/doc/index.html">javadoc</a> for more information.